sudopluto/learning-how-to-live/young-adult_21_to_45/age-21.md

     - psycho-pass s3
   - movie
     - ghost in the shell
-    - psycho-pass: sinners of the system (all)how to get a job in space software engineering
+    - psycho-pass: sinners of the system (all)
-      - case 3 is really a mood, want to get fit and go nepal now
     - konosuba the movie (in theater)
     - ghost in the shell sac sss
     - ghost in the shell 2: innocence